Apply business logic using code

 Whenever possible, you should first consider applying one of the several declarative process options to define or apply business logic.
 More information: Apply business logic in Common Data Service

 When a declarative process doesn’t meet a requirement, as a developer you have several options.
 This topic will introduce common options to write code.

 Create a plug-in

 You can write a .NET assembly to plug-in to the data transaction to apply business logic on the server.
-With Common Data Service for Apps there is a framework you use to register specific events to execute code defined within a class in an assembly.
+With Common Data Service there is a framework you use to register specific events to execute code defined within a class in an assembly.

 More information: Write plug-ins to extend business processes

 Create a workflow extension

 You can write a .NET assembly to provide new options within the process designer.
 This method provides a new option for people using the workflow designer to apply a condition or perform a new action.
 A workflow extension can then be re-used by people who are not developers to apply the logic in your code.

 Send feedback about: